jdmonin/JSettlers2/Readme.md

 This deploys the optional part of the JSettlers Server which runs on a java web app server, and the HTML5 client web app.

+- Currently the HTML5 client can only chat and watch games, can't play yet.

 - If you've started the JSettlers Server from the instructions in the previous sections, make sure it isn't currenly running.
 Deploying the JSettlers Server web app will also start the server on the same default port.